-The City of Sammamish recently adopted development code amendments that encourage Low Impact Development (LID) principles to reduce impervious surfaces, retain native vegetation, and reduce runoff from developed sites.
-The 2016 KCSWDM requires on site flow control best management practices (BMPs) to mitigate the impacts of storm and surface water runoff generated by new impervious surfaces, new pervious surfaces, existing impervious surfaces, and replaced impervious surfaces.
+The City of Sammamish encourages using Low Impact Development (LID) principles to reduce impervious surfaces, retain native vegetation, and reduce runoff from developed sites.
+SDC 21.03.030 Low Impact Development provides preferred approaches and incentives for low impact development through a system of "Technique Points" that can be applied toward increased density, development recognition, increased signage, or attached housing.
+The 2021 KCSWDM requires on site flow control best management practices (BMPs) to mitigate the impacts of storm and surface water runoff generated by new impervious surfaces, new pervious surfaces, existing impervious surfaces, and replaced impervious surfaces.
 Flow control BMPs are methods to disperse, infiltrate, or otherwise reduce or prevent development related increases in runoff at or near the sources of those increases.
-The 2016 KCSWDM provides specific design guidance for implementation of the LID measures encouraged in the City's development code.
-As a result, the 2016 KCSWDM and the City of Sammamish development code complement each other.
+The 2021 KCSWDM provides specific design guidance for implementation of the LID measures encouraged in the City's development code.
+As a result, the 2021 KCSWDM and the City of Sammamish development code complement each other.